-Learning Difference: Focus Students Multiple means of engagement, representation and action, and expression for student learning (UDL guidelines).
+Learning Difference: Focus Students Multiple means of engagement, representation and action, and expression for student learning ( UDL guidelines).
 Student 1 (pseudonym) Select a student who is Linguistically Diverse.
 (This could include students who are multilingual students or students in need of additional language support.)
 Student 2 (pseudonym) Select a student with exceptional needs, including those associated with disabilities and giftedness.
 Student 3 (pseudonym) Select a student with different learning and performance approaches.
 Describe each student's learning characteristics, including strengths and struggles.
 List ideas for: designing, adapting, and delivering instruction to address each student's diverse learning strengths and needs.
 For students on an IEP or 504, include an IEP goal or accommodation from the 504 plan.

 What is your own frame of reference based on your culture, gender, language, abilities, perceptions of the world and learning?
-What are your potential biases?
-What are your potential strengths?
+How might this impact your planning and instruction?
 Write a paragraph.